JoseChipanaTica/my-assistant/README.md

     ```

 2. Interact with My-Assistant opening the browser:
-    - Use a microphone to speak to the assistant.
-    - Upload images for processing.
-    - Receive real-time responses to your queries.
+    - Enable or give permission to microphone & camera
+    - Click "start recording"

 ## Acknowledgements